zopefoundation/zodbpickle/README.rst

     from zodbpickle import fastpickle # always C from zodbpickle import slowpickle # always Python

+Both modules can co-exist which is helpful for comparison.

 But there is a bit more to consider, so please read on!

 Loading/Storing Python 2 Strings